KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 * discard (port number 9)
 * daytime (port number 13)
 * chargen (port number 19)
 Fortunately these are turned off by default but instead there are a few other features that can be turned off.
-Rememeber that these are only suggestions on alternative services that are enabled and should be disabled only if they are not needed.
+Remember that these are only suggestions on alternative services that are enabled and should be disabled only if they are not needed.
-* `no ip finger` global configuration command in order to diable finger service
+* `no ip finger` global configuration command in order to disable finger service
 * `no ip bootp server` global config, disable bootstrap protocol (BOOTP)
 * `ip dhcp bootp ignore` global config, to disable BOOTP although this leaves DHCP serves enables
 * `no service dhcp` global config, to disable DHC relay services if they are not needed.